 The campaign continues… EAT MORE CHICKPEAS!

 Today I’m sharing my spin on a southwestern chicken salad, using chickpeas in place of chicken.
-And as you can imagine, especially if you love chickpeas, they work fabulous here!
+And as you can imagine, especially if you love chickpeas, they work fabulously here!

 Our little chickpeas are paired with fresh (or canned) corn off the cob, juicy tomatoes, red onion, hatch chilies, spicy homemade tortilla strips, and a creamy avocado-lime dressing.